ruddles/ruddles.github.io/_posts/2021-01-24-Go-build-pipelines.md

 In the near future we're moving to a container instance as abuild server, so we can pre-install these tools and bring the build time down further.

 Any comments or suggestions?
-Chat to me on [twitter](https://twitter.com/RuddlesDev)
+Chat with me on [twitter](https://twitter.com/RuddlesDev)